ColorChecker: Design

 The ColorChecker Classic chart is a rectangular card measuring about 11 by 8.25 in, or in its original incarnation about 13 by 9 in, an aspect ratio approximately the same as that of 35 mm film.
 It includes 24 patches in a 4 × 6 grid, each slightly under 2 in square, made of matte paint applied to smooth paper, and surrounded by a black border.
 Six of the patches form a uniform gray lightness scale, and another six are primary colors typical of chemical photographic processes – red, green, blue, cyan, magenta, and yellow.
 The remaining colors include approximations of medium light and medium dark human skin, blue sky, the front of a typical leaf, and a blue chicory flower.
 The rest were chosen arbitrarily to represent a gamut "of general interest and utility for test purposes", though the orange and yellow patches are similarly colored to typical oranges and lemons.

-There is also a ColorCheckerPassport, a smaller version of the ColorChecker Classic with the same 24 chips but in a tri-fold version with some additional patches on two of the pages.
+There is also a ColorChecker Passport Photo 2, that includes a smaller version of the ColorChecker Classic with the same 24 chips but in a tri-fold version with some additional patches on two of the pages.
 Its dimensions are 125 mm (H) × 90 mm (W) × 9 mm (T).

-The pigments for ColorCheckerPassport were modified in November 2014, so the current available cards do not have exactly the same carnation, and hence RGB numbers, as before, and particularly are not the ones provided on next section.
+The pigments for ColorChecker Classic were modified in November 2014, so the current available cards do not have exactly the same carnation, and hence RGB numbers, as before, and particularly are not the ones provided on next section.